sagemath/trac_to_gh/Issue 4783.md

 # Issue 4783: [with patch; needs review] email -- create an "email" command, so users can easily notify themselves when their sage programs have completed some task

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4783

 Original creator: was